 Code specialization is a typical optimization that takes advantage of runtime information to achieve good results.
 The optimizer, though, must decide when the extra work is worth the effort.
 We plan to statically precompute the predicates that will impact the performance, and to embed them in the bytecode as annotations, in order to simplify the decision process of the JIT compiler.
 The optimizer will be able to make a faster and better informed decision.

-This research is done in collaboration with Prof. Stefano Crespi Reghizzi from Politecnico di Milano.
+This research is done in collaboration with Prof. Stefano Crespi Reghizzi from Politecnico di Milano, and Dr. Simone Campanoni from Harvard University.